 The 2022-2023 FAFSA Opened on October 1st, 2021

+Learn more about Tuition and Financial Aid at John Jay.
 Based on this information, how does John Jay sound?
-Remember, a school that is perfect for one person may not be the right school for another!
+Remember, a school that is perfect for one person may be a terrible fit for someone else!
 So ask yourself: Is John Jay a good school for you?

 If you want to see John Jay for yourself, plan a visit.
 The best way to reach campus is to take Henry Hudson Parkway to New York, or book a flight to the nearest airport, LaGuardia.